top of page

 BA, Biblical Studies, Columbia Bible College (2003)

-In addition to his academic publications, Andrew has also written for Egypt Independent (Al-Masry Al-Youm) and currently writes regularly for the Huffington Post and Clarion Journal of Spirituality and Justice, of which he's also a co-editor.
-He is also an Associated Editor of The Kenarchy Journal, contributing editor of Solomon's Porch (In Communion), and is on the Advisory Council of the Orthodox Peace Fellowship.
-Andrew is the editor of the book, From Suffering to Solidarity: The Historical Seeds of Mennonite Interreligious, Interethnic, and International Peacebuilding (Pickwick, 2015), with his next book due out in 2024, entitled, Infinite Creation and Becoming Human: Desire, Freedom, and the Inner Transformation of a Peacemaker (Orbis).
+In addition to his academic publications, Andrew has also written for Egypt Independent (Al-Masry Al-Youm) and writes regularly for the Huffington Post and Clarion Journal of Spirituality and Justice, of which he's also a co-editor.
+He is also an Associated Editor of The Kenarchy Journal and the Lead Editor of the OPF's publication, In Communion).
+Andrew is also the editor of the book, From Suffering to Solidarity: The Historical Seeds of Mennonite Interreligious, Interethnic, and International Peacebuilding (Pickwick, 2015), with his next book due out in 2027, Wild with Divinity: Becoming Human in a World of Violence.

 bottom of page